Salvador De Bahia - 10/22/2003

 And there's the satisfaction of having completed a tough project, meeting the times and goals that I'd set.
 Unfortunately in the Mini it's not always like that, as the French would say "Il y a n'a qui ont eu plus de galere".

-want to thank everyone who supported me and helped me to set out on this adventure and also SLAM, Velamania, Yacht Club Italiano, Harken, the Classe Mini Italia - and my friends Carlo (coequipier and official supplier of cigars), Lucido (for all the hard slog we did in Duarnenez) Walter (for having saved my diet) Paltri (for the energy he never fails to transmit) and also Alessandro, Sverre, Luca, Nicola, Franz, Gianluca and everyone else that I'm bound to have missed.
+I reallywant to thank everyone who supported me and helped me to set out on this adventure and also SLAM, Velamania, Yacht Club Italiano, Harken, the Classe Mini Italia - and my friends Carlo (coequipier and official supplier of cigars), Lucido (for all the hard slog we did in Duarnenez) Walter (for having saved my diet) Paltri (for the energy he never fails to transmit) and also Alessandro, Sverre, Luca, Nicola, Franz, Gianluca and everyone else that I'm bound to have missed.

-"baby's dummy" that shared the whole of the Transat with me, dangling above the GPS screen, and most of all, the person who gave it to me.
+And finally the"baby's dummy" that shared the whole of the Transat with me, dangling above the GPS screen, and most of all, the person who gave it to me.